Kedric Golston: Washington Redskins

-Golston was drafted by the Washington Redskins in the sixth round (196th overall pick) of the 2006 NFL Draft.
+Golston was selected by the Washington Redskins in the sixth round (196th overall pick) of the 2006 NFL draft.
 As a rookie, he played in all 16 regular season games with 13 starts.
 On September 24, 2006, he made his first professional start against the Houston Texans and recorded three tackles (one individual) and his first career fumble recovery.

 In the 2007 season, Golston played in 15 regular season games and one postseason game.
 He finished with 18 tackles (13 individual) and one sack.
 He recorded his first career sack against the New York Giants on September 23, 2007.
 On October 21, 2007, Golston blocked an extra point against the Arizona Cardinals, the first extra point blocked by the Redskins since Wilber Marshall against the San Francisco 49ers on November 20, 1988.
 He blocked a field goal against the Chicago Bears on December 6, 2007, which was the first field goal blocked by the Redskins since Troy Vincent did it against the Dallas Cowboys on November 5, 2006.

 The following year, Golston played in 13 regular season games and started 12 games.
 He was inactive for three games with an injured ankle.
 He ended the season with 37 tackles (22 individual) and two sacks.
 He returned healthy in 2009 after signing a one-year tender worth $1.54 million and played in all 16 regular season games, starting six games.
 Golston recorded 50 tackles (25 individual), six tackles for loss, two sacks, and recorded his first career forced fumble.

 After the Redskins switched to a 3-4 defense in the 2010 season, Golston converted from a defensive tackle to a defensive end.
 By the end of the season, he started 13 games and recorded 35 tackles and one pass deflection.
 On December 26, 2010, he was put on injured reserve.

 On August 3, 2011, Golston re-signed with the Redskins.

 Golston was made the backup defensive end behind Adam Carriker for the season.
 In Week 10 against the Miami Dolphins, Golston was injured and was taken out of the game.
 On November 15, 2011, Golston was officially placed on injured reserve suffering a third-degree MCL tear and a partially torn ACL.

 On April 9, 2012, Golston again re-signed with the Redskins.
 During the preseason, Golston claimed he was fully healed from his injuries from the previous season.
 Golston re-signed with the Redskins on a three-year deal on March 12, 2013.

 The Redskins re-signed Golston to a one-year contract on March 9, 2016.
 With the prior season's starting nose tackle, Terrance Knighton, leaving the team via free agency, Golston became the Redskins' starting nose tackle.
 On September 19, 2016, Golston was placed on injured reserve with a hamstring injury.